afska/gba-link-connection/README.md

 *(aka UART Mode)*

-This is the GBA's implementation of UART.
+[⬆️](#gba-link-connection) This is the GBA's implementation of UART.
 You can use this to interact with a PC using a _USB to UART cable_.
 You can change the buffer size by setting the compile-time constant `LINK_UART_QUEUE_SIZE`.

 ![photo](https://github.com/afska/gba-link-connection/assets/1631752/2ca8abb8-1a38-40bb-bf7d-bf29a0f880cd)